Welcome back to the Rush Limbaugh program here on the EIB Network.

 I agree with you 100%.

-Uh, like I said, I think that we have the best country in the world, and even though like I said, I'm I'm I consider myself a liberal, I I uh I do uh I do like to hear you know your your comments and other comments because it definitely uh opens my eyes to a lot of things.
+And even though, like I said, I consider myself a liberal, I do like to hear your comments and other comments because it definitely opens my eyes to a lot of things.

-Uh, appreciate the call because uh, you know, again, ladies and gentlemen, he was born of immigrant parents, but again, uh the immigrants who come here to make this a better country, who come here to be Americans, who come here legally.
+But again, the immigrants who come here to make this a better country, who come here to be Americans, who come here legally, God bless them, welcome, because that's what the country is built on.

-People try to sneak in here and become too many, you know, fill up the the prisons, fill up the and close down the emergency rooms, uh put our public schools into the death spiral they're in.
+People try to sneak in here and become too many, you know, fill up the prisons, fill up the and close down the emergency rooms, put our public schools into the death spiral they're in.

-Uh let's see, I have time for Eric.
+Let's see, I have time for Eric.

-Uh Eric can San Antonio quickly.
+Eric, can San Antonio quickly?

-Eric, welcome to the Rush Limbaugh program.
+Eric, welcome to the Rush Limbaugh Program.

-Hey Roger, thanks for taking my call.
+Hey, Roger, thanks for taking my call.

 I just want to say that I'm really jazzed about this defeat of the amnesty bill.